Adarshdwivedi-tech/cybersecurity-internship-scripts/README.md

 For `fernet_encryption.py`, place a `sample.txt` file in the same folder before running.
 For `backup_and_restore.py`, place an `important.txt` file in the same folder before running.
+`led_blink.ino` requires the Arduino IDE (or Tinkercad's simulator) and an Arduino Uno with 3 LEDs wired to pins 3, 4, and 5, each with a current-limiting resistor.

 ## Notes